France Work Visa Cost: Complete Fee Breakdown for 2026

 | Initial permit duration | 1 year | 4 years |

-The financial cost is nearly identical.
-The difference is in permit duration (1 year vs 4 years), employer obligations (labor market test vs none), and long-term flexibility.
-The Talent Passport requires a higher salary threshold (typically 1.5-2x SMIC) and specific qualification criteria.
+Some fees may be similar, but route-specific employer obligations and thresholds differ.
+The difference is also in permit duration (1 year vs 4 years), employer obligations (labor market test vs none), and long-term flexibility.
+The Talent Passport has route-specific salary and qualification criteria.

 How to Manage the Financial Burden